-When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.
+When you’re feeling under the weather, apps like Zocdoc help simplify the process of finding the right healthcare professional.

 If you’ve caught the no-code bug, however, getting familiar with tools like Bubble is often the best prescription.

-No-code tools have continually become more powerful, making it easier for anyone to build software without any development experience.
-Tools like Bubble are the forefront of the no-code industry, empowering makers of all backgrounds to get started on their development journey.
-Without touching a single line of code, our customers have used Bubble to build directories, social networks, and even on-demand mobile apps like AirBnB and Instacart.
+No-code tools have become a lot more powerful in the last few years, making it easier for anyone to build software without any development experience.
+Tools like Bubble are leading the way in the no-code industry, empowering makers of all backgrounds to get started on their app development journey.
+Without touching a single line of code, our users have used Bubble to build directories, social networks, and even on-demand mobile apps like AirBnB and Instacart.

-Throughout this post, we’ll uncover the process of using Bubble to build your own appointment scheduling app, just like Zocdoc.
+Throughout this post, we’ll walk you through the process of using Bubble to build your own appointment booking app, just like Zocdoc.

-Whether you’re looking to build a dedicated appointment scheduler, or you’re just interested in utilizing some of the core features from Zocdoc, this guide will share an inside look into building an MVP without using code.
+Whether you’re looking to build a dedicated Zocdoc clone app, or you’re just interested in using some of the core features for your own online healthcare app, this guide will share an inside look into building an MVP without using code.

 The steps to building Zocdoc with no code include: